adrian154/Siphon/docs/API.md

 ## Package Layout

 Siphon is designed with portability in mind, since ports to Fabric/Forge are planned.
-Thus, efforts have been made to decouple the core functionality of Siphon from the loader-specific parts.
-As a rule, all classes in `dev.bithole.siphon.core` should be portable between plugin/mod environments.
-Implementations for the basic endpoints can be found in the `dev.bithole.siphon.base` package.
+Thus, efforts have been made to decouple the core functionality of Siphon from the implementation details, which is reflected in the package structure of Siphon.
+The core implementation of Siphon is found in `dev.bithole.siphon.core`, while classes mentioning platform-specific APIs are found in other packages.
 To ensure that the base API is implemented consistently between versions of Siphon, platform-independent components of the base API are found in the `dev.bithole.siphon.core.base` package.
+All parts of the developer-facing API are located in `dev.bithole.siphon.core.api`.

 # Error Reporting